WWE Bad Blood (2003): Storylines

 The event featured eight professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots and storylines.
 Wrestlers portrayed either villains or fan favorites as they followed a series of events which built tension, leading to a wrestling match.
 All wrestlers were from the Raw brand – a storyline division in which WWE assigned its employees to a different program.

 The main event at Bad Blood featured World Heavyweight Champion Triple H defending the title against Kevin Nash in a Hell in a Cell match.
 The buildup to the match began at Backlash, where Triple H nailed Kevin Nash with a sledgehammer during a six man tag team match, enabling Triple H to pin Nash for the victory.
 At Judgment Day, Nash defeated Triple H in a singles match via disqualification, but didn't win the championship.
-On the May 19 episode of Raw, after Triple H successfully defended the World Heavyweight Championship against Ric Flair, Co-General Manager Steve Austin announced that due to Nash winning at Judgment Day by disqualification, Nash would face Triple H again at Bad Blood for the World Heavyweight Championship in a Hell in a Cell match.
+On the May 19 episode of Raw, after Triple H successfully defended the World Heavyweight Championship against Ric Flair, Co-General Manager "Stone Cold" Steve Austin announced that due to Nash winning at Judgment Day by disqualification, Nash would face Triple H again at Bad Blood for the World Heavyweight Championship in a Hell in a Cell match.
 On the May 26 episode of Raw, the feud between the two wrestlers intensified when Randy Orton and Triple H attacked Nash.
 On the June 2 episode of Raw, Nash teamed with Shawn Michaels and The Hurricane defeated Evolution in a tag team match.
 After the match, Nash delivered a Jackknife powerbomb to Triple H. On the June 9 episode of Raw, Austin announced that Mick Foley would officiate the Hell in a Cell match as the guest referee.

 One of the featured preliminary matches was Shawn Michaels versus Ric Flair in a singles match.
 The hype to this match began on the May 26 episode of Raw, where Michaels challenged Flair to a singles match for later during the show, which Flair accepted.
 As the match was about to take place, Co-General Manager Eric Bischoff announced that the Flair versus Michaels match was to take place instead at Bad Blood.
 Later that night, Flair and Michaels lost to Triple H in a handicap match after Flair betrayed Michaels, enabling Triple H to finish him off with the Pedigree.
 On the June 2 episode of Raw, Michaels and Flair were in a promo, where they both discussed who was the better wrestler.
 Later, Michaels, along with Kevin Nash and The Hurricane, defeated Evolution.
 The feud between Flair and Michaels enhanced on the June 9 episode of Raw.
 During the show, Flair and Michaels managed Randy Orton and The Hurricane, respectively; after Orton defeated The Hurricane, Flair and Michaels brawled until the program went into a commercial break.